OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 ## Scenes

-A gameplay session is played out in scenes or snippets of activities.
-Scenes fall into three broad states.
+A gameplay session is played in scenes, snippets of activities that fall into three broad states.

 * ***Adventuring.*** These activities include delving, exploring, investigating, scrutinizing, and traveling.
 * ***Encounters.*** These activities include dealing with factions, characters, monsters, or other beings.